CIWA Program: Going Beyond Water

-For more than 10 years, the CIWA Program, managed by the World Bank, has been addressing challenges that cross borders and helping national and regional institutions come together for the common good.
-CIWA makes investments to develop water infrastructure and offers technical support and analyses to create a better understanding of transboundary water issues so that governments, river basin organizations, and other stakeholders can make sound, evidence-based decisions.
+Since its inception in 2011, the CIWA Program, managed by the World Bank, has been tackling cross-border challenges and fostering collaboration among national and regional institutions for the greater good.
+CIWA invests in the development of water infrastructure while providing technical support and analyses to enhance understanding of transboundary water issues.
+This enables governments, river basin organizations, and other stakeholders to make informed, evidence-based decisions.

 West and Central Africa